nwhetsell/csound-api/README.md

 # Csound API

 This package is a [Node.js Addon](https://nodejs.org/api/addons.html) for using [Csound](https://en.wikipedia.org/wiki/Csound) through its C&nbsp;[API](https://csound.github.io/docs/api/index.html).
-The methods in this package try to match the functions in Csound’s API as closely as possible, and this package adds a [`PerformAsync`](#PerformAsync) method for running Csound in a background thread.
+The methods in this package try to match the functions in Csound’s API as closely as possible, and this package adds a [`PerformAsync`](#PerformAsync) function that runs Csound in a background thread.
 If you `require` this package using

 ```javascript
 var csound = require('csound-api');